 Just make sure you choose a spray that’s recommended for use on the specific kind of tree you are spraying.
 Most can be applied first thing in the spring, and then again later on as needed.

 If you decide to use a fungicide on your plants, consider rotating and alternating between them for various seasons.
 The fungus can become resistant to certain fungicides when they are applied repeatedly.

-The good news is that brown rot fungi doesn’t have to be the kiss of death for your trees.
+The good news is that brown rot fungi doesn’t have to be the end of your trees.
 The bad news is that, once your fruits are infected, there’s no turning back – they are goners.

 You will need to prune infected twigs about four to six inches below the head tissue, and dispose of them by burying or burning them.

 Use rubbing alcohol or a spray disinfectant to your pruning tools between cuts.